NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 ## Unique identity rule {#unique_rule}

-Any class which contains a subobject which is stateless (directly or indirectly) is subject to the unique identity rule.
-The goal of this rule is to ensure that each object within a struct has [unique identity](#identity) while fulfilling the layout needs of being `stateless`.
+Any class which contains (directly or indirectly) a subobject which is zero sized is subject to the unique identity rule.
+The goal of this rule is to ensure that each object within a struct has [unique identity](#identity) while fulfilling the layout requirements of zero-sized subobjects.
 This rule is as follows.

-For every subobject, recursively, of a class `T`, if that subobject is declared `stateless`, and that subobject is not of a `stateless` type, then look through `T`'s subobjects, recursively.
-If there is another subobject of that type, and that subobject is created from a different subobject *declaration*, then `T` violates the unique identity rule.
+For every subobject, recursively, of a class `T`, if that subobject is declared `zero_sized`, and that subobject is not of a `stateless` type, then look through `T`'s subobjects, recursively.
+If there is another subobject of that type (whether zero sized or not), and that subobject is created from a different subobject *declaration*, then `T` violates the unique identity rule.

 Note that "different subobject declaration" means the following:

     struct empty {};
-	struct holder { stateless empty e; };
+	struct holder { zero_sized empty e; };

 	struct data
 	{